 Involved in the alternative-fuel vehicle industry since 1988, Barry works closely with state and federal governments in support of funding and development programs.
 Barry volunteers as the Coordinator for Clean Communities of CNY, the US DOE’s Clean Cities Coalition hosted by Syracuse University.
 He serves on NGV America’s Federal and State Legislative Committee, is vice chair of the Northeast Gas Association, was recently awarded a lifetime achievement award from NGV America; and has been named to the US DOE Clean Cities Hall of Fame.

-Director of Fleet, Facilities & Communications, City of Framingham
+Director of Fleet, Facilities & Communications, City of Framingham (retired)

 Fred has been in the Fleet Maintenance industry for over 40 years.
-He currently works for the City of Framingham as the Director of Fleet, Facilities & Communications for the Department of Public Works.
+He formerly worked for the City of Framingham as the Director of Fleet, Facilities & Communications for the Department of Public Works.
 Fred has also been part of AltWheels since its inception.
 He has enjoyed this connection and has learned a lot while helping with vehicle layout and coordinating between manufacturers and event management.
 He is a member of the Society of Automotive Engineers (SAE) and the Association of Fleet Maintenance Supervisors (AFMS).

 David Keefe has been the Coordinator of the GRCC since July 2007.
 Prior to that, he was a member of the Board of Directors from 1996-2007.
 From 1995 to 2005, he was the Director of Fleet Services for the City of Rochester NY and in that capacity developed a program for AFVs, which included CNG and electric vehicles.
 He served a total of 33 years in local government service in the Rochester area. including experience in public works, budget and parking system administration.
 He has extensive experience in strategic planning and quality management.

 MACC Coordinator, Massachusetts Department of Energy Resources